 This mini doc/promotional video chronicles the life of the first Panamanian professional rock climber, Cesar Augusto Melendez Castillo.

 WELCOME TO PANAMA, CENTRAL AMERICA

-A NEW DESTINATION FOR ROCK CLIMBING IN CENTRAL AMERICA.
+A GREAT DESTINATION OPTION FOR ROCK CLIMBING IN CENTRAL AMERICA.

 Panama is a country blessed with a tremendous amount of natural beauty and diversity.
 Unfortunately (at least for climbers) it also has a huge amount of rainfall during the winter season every year.
 Many formations of rock outcroppings go undiscovered because the rock is hidden beneath forest of low growing trees and dense underbrush, fed by an almost constant source of water.